maximedrn/opensea-automatic-bulk-upload-and-sale/README.md

 # Changelog

 ## Version 1.7.2:
- * Modification of the `main.py` file to make it more compatible with the new tools of the future.
+ * Modification of the `main.py` file to make it more compatible with the new future tools.

 <details>
   <summary>Earlier versions.</summary>